Tjosh007/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task to display the contents of 0x00-shell_basics
+Task on  script that changes the working directory to the user’s home directory